 ENV and the JRC, main stakeholders driving INSPIRE and the GreenData4All, will attain a streamlined reporting mechanism aligned with the open data flows.

-Complete – Others?

 Timeline

-The pilot was planned to run for nine months, from the 2 October 2024 until 30 June 2025, as illustrated in Figure 1.
+The pilot was planned to run for nine months from the 2 October 2024 until 30 June 2025, as illustrated in Figure 1.

 Figure 1.
 ISO & GeoDCAT-AP metadata implementation pilot timeline.